On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Introduction

-Considering the significance of affine variance noise and Adam in both theoretical and empirical fields, it's natural to question whether Adam can achieve a stationary point at a rate comparable to SGD under the same smooth condition and \eqref{eq:affine}.
-Earlier researches \cite{faw2022power,wang2023convergence,attia2023sgd} have shown that AdaGrad-Norm, a scalar version of AdaGrad developed by \cite{duchi2011adaptive,streeter2010lesson}, can reach a stationary point at a similar rate to SGD without pre-tuning step-sizes.
+Considering the significance of affine variance noise and Adam in both theoretical and empirical fields, it's natural to question whether Adam can find a stationary point at a rate comparable to SGD under the same smooth condition and \eqref{eq:affine}.
+Earlier researches \cite{faw2022power,wang2023convergence,attia2023sgd} have shown that AdaGrad-Norm, a scalar version of AdaGrad, can find a stationary point at the same rate as SGD, not tuning step-sizes based on problem-parameters.
 Moreover, they addressed an essential challenge brought by the correlation of adaptive step-sizes and noise from \eqref{eq:affine} which does not appear in SGD's cases.
-However, since AdaGrad-Norm applies a cumulative step-sizes mechanism which is rather different from the non-monotone step-sizes resulting from the exponential moving average in Adam, the analysis for AdaGrad-Norm could not be trivially extended to Adam.
+However, since AdaGrad-Norm applies a cumulative step-sizes mechanism which is rather different from the exponential moving average step-sizes in Adam, the analysis for AdaGrad-Norm could not be trivially extended to Adam.
 Furthermore, the coordinate-wise step-size architecture of Adam, rather than the unified step-size for all coordinates in AdaGrad-Norm, brings more challenge when considering \eqref{eq:affine}.
-In affine variance noise landscape, existing literature could only ensure the Adam's convergence to a bounded region \cite{zhang2022adam,wang2022provable}, or deduce the convergence to a stationary point at the expense of requiring bounded gradient assumption and using problem-parameters to tune the step-sizes \cite{guo2021novel}.
-Some other works proved convergence to a stationary point by altering the original Adam algorithm such as removing certain corrective terms and modifying \eqref{eq:affine} to a stronger coordinate-wise variant \cite{wang2023closing}.
+In affine variance noise landscape, existing literature could only ensure the Adam's convergence with random-reshuffling scheme under certain parameter restrictions \cite{zhang2022adam,wang2022provable}, or deduce the convergence at the expense of requiring bounded gradient assumption and using problem-parameters to tune the step-sizes \cite{guo2021novel}.
+Some other works proved convergence to a stationary point by altering the original Adam algorithm such as removing certain corrective terms and modifying \eqref{eq:affine} to a stronger coordinate-wise variant \cite{wang2023closing,yusu2023}.